-Canada currently has one fishery for highly migratory species in the Pacific Ocean, a troll fishery targeting juvenile north Pacific albacore (Thunnus alalunga).
-Catch and effort data from this fishery for 2020 are summarized in this document.
-No Canadian vessels targeting albacore entered the north Pacific WCPFC convention area or the south Pacific WCPFC convention area in 2020.
-In previous decades, a portion of Canada's troll fleet also operated in the South Pacific, targeting South Pacific albacore.
+Canada has one main fishery for highly migratory species in the Pacific Ocean, a troll fishery targeting juvenile north Pacific albacore tuna (Thunnus alalunga).
+Catch and effort data from this fishery for 2023 are summarized in this document.
+No Canadian vessels targeting albacore entered the WCPFC convention area in 2023.
+Since 2007, the Canadian troll fleet has largely operated in the eastern Pacific Ocean, east of 150°W and north of 30°N. In 2023, this fishery predominantly operated in coastal waters of North America, with only a small amount of effort and catch occurring on the high seas in the north Pacific Ocean (i.e., beyond the exclusive economic zones (EEZs) of Canada and the United States).